-Pleated or Gathered shoulder ring sling – that is the Great Ring Sling Debate.
-There’s a reason that we make two kinds of shoulders; it’s because they are both wonderfully comfortable and both have great advantages for carrying your little one.
+Should I choose a Pleated or Gathered shoulder ring sling? – That is the Great Ring Sling Debate!
+There's a reason that we make two kinds of shoulders; it's because they are both wonderfully comfortable and both have great advantages for carrying your little one.

-We couldn’t choose one as an overall winner even if we tried, as they both have different qualities we love.
-There are a number of reasons you might choose one over the other so read on to find which ones
+We couldn't choose one as an overall winner even if we tried, as they both have different qualities our customers love.
+There are a number of reasons you might choose one over the other so read on to find which ones best for you.

 Not sure if a ring sling is for you?